 GMG Big Pig Trailer Rig – Commercial Pellet Grill/Smoker

-Now, above I noted the Jim Bowie is the ‘most advanced large pellet grill’ that GMG currently produces.
-The reason being, the Big Pig Trailer Rig is not the same as the Jim Bowie in terms of capabilities/features even though both are Prime specification grills.
+Now, above I noted the Peak is the ‘most advanced large pellet grill’ that GMG currently produces.
+The reason being, the Big Pig Trailer Rig is not the same as the Jim Bowie in terms of capabilities/features, even though both are Prime specification grills.

 It does use a 12V/DC platform and the PID/WiFi controller.
-However, it doesnt have some of the other features found on the Prime versions of the Daniel Boone and Jim Bowie.
+However, it doesnt have some of the other features found on the Prime versions of the Ledge and Peak.
 For instance, the peak cooking temperature on the Big Pig Trailer is 500 and not 550 degrees.

 GMG Pellet Grill Direct Flame Broiling

-When I first started to research GMG pellet grills in detail I noted that their promotional videos from 2016 showed a sliding/perforated grease tray to enable direct flame broiling.
+When I first started to research GMG pellet grills in detail, I noted that their promotional videos from 2016 showed a sliding/perforated grease tray to enable direct flame broiling.

-“We don’t offer the sliding two-piece grease tray as standard in any unit but they are available as an accessory.
+“We don’t offer the sliding two-piece grease tray as standard in any unit, but they are available as an accessory.
 Any open flame system can be very dangerous to a user not familiar with it.”

 Green Mountain Grills Reviews

-Normally when I research owner reviews for my posts I like to find the latest reviews on the latest products.
-However, with this owners review, I’m going to include something a little different.
+Normally when I research owner reviews for my posts, I like to find the latest reviews on the latest products.
+However, with this owner’s review, I’m going to include something a little different.
 Its a review of a 10-year-old GMG pellet grill!

 Conclusions on GMG Pellet Grills/Smokers

 I really do think the line-up of pellet grills/smoker from GMG offers excellent value for money.
-Even the large Jim Bowie pellet grill in Prime Plus specification is under a thousand dollars with a stainless steel lid.
-At the other end of the scale, the little Davy Crocket grill I think is extremely impressive with its PID/WiFi controller for under $330.
-To be able to get a pellet grill with a PID controller at that price point I think really stands out.
+Even the large Peak pellet grill in Prime Plus specification with a stainless steel lid is often priced under a thousand dollars.

-You can order the GMG Davy Crocket over at the BBQGuys.com where you can compare its features to other small pellet grills they sell.
-If you would like to read more of my articles please review my wood pellet grill/smoker guide. 🙂
+You can order the GMG pellet grills over at the BBQGuys.com where you can compare their features to the many other pellet grills/smokers they sell.
+If you would like to read more of my articles, please review my Wood Pellet Grill/Smoker Guide. 🙂